On an Erd\H{o}s-Szekeres Game: Representation of Moves

 In summary, we can rephrase the Erd\H{o}s-Szekeres game as follows:

 \begin{game}

 Consider a $(b-1)\times (a-1)$ array of cells.
 Players 1 and 2 take turns as follows:

-\begin{itemize} \item Player 1 begins by shading the cell in the top left corner. \item For each subsequent move, a player shades a cell that is edge-adjacent to the shaded region.
-All cells that are above and/or right of their chosen cell should also be shaded (i.e. eliminated). \item Players alternate taking turns until the board is full.
+\begin{itemize} \item Player 1 begins by shading the cell in the top left corner. \item For each subsequent move, a player shades a cell that is edge-adjacent to the eliminated region.
+All cells that are above and/or left of their chosen cell should also be eliminated. \item Players alternate taking turns until the board is full.
 The player who claims the bottom right corner wins. \end{itemize} \end{game}

+We remark that this game is effectively a variant of the classic combinatorial game Chomp.

-Notice that there are many permutations that may correspond to the same shaded board.
-As a small example, both $\pi=132$ and $\pi=312$ correspond to a board where a $2\times 2$ region has been shaded.
-However, these are both permutations where the most recent digit corresponds to the label $(2,2)$, and so the same amount of progress has been made towards forming an $I_a$ or $J_b$ pattern.
+Notice that there are many permutations that may correspond to eliminating the same region of a game board.
+As a small example, both $\pi=132$ and $\pi=312$ correspond to a board where a $2\times 2$ region has been eliminated.
+However, these are both permutations where the most recent entry corresponds to the label $(2,2)$, and so the same amount of progress has been made towards forming an $I_a$ or $J_b$ pattern.
 In terms of tracking a win or loss in the permutation game, no information has been lost.

-Finally, we remark that this region of shaded and eliminated cells encodes exactly the same information about $\pi$ as the ternary words used in \cite{AAAHHMS09}.
+Finally, we remark that this region of eliminated cells encodes exactly the same information about $\pi$ as the ternary words used in \cite{AAAHHMS09}.
 The notation in Albert et. al. is motivated directly by Schensted's bumping algorithm in \cite{S61} rather than Seidenberg's proof.
 They represent game states as words on the symbols R, B, and P with at least one P, not starting with B, not ending with R, and not containing RB as a factor.
-Notice that the boundary of the shaded/eliminated region in our representation is contiguous.
-If we consider shaded and eliminated cells with bottom and/or right edges on the boundary of the shaded region, we can traverse these cells from lower left to upper right, and record R if only the bottom edge is on the boundary of the shaded region, B if only the right edge is on the boundary of the shaded region, and P if both the bottom and right edges are on the boundary of the shaded region.
-For example, the gray shaded and eliminated region corresponding to $\pi=163425$ shown in Figure \ref{F:example_board} corresponds to the word $RPRPB$.
+Notice that the boundary of the eliminated region in our representation is contiguous.
+If we consider eliminated cells with bottom and/or right edges on the boundary of the eliminated region, we can traverse these cells from lower left to upper right, and record R if only the bottom edge is on the boundary of the eliminated region, B if only the right edge is on the boundary of the eliminated region, and P if both the bottom and right edges are on the boundary of the shaded region.
+For example, the gray eliminated region corresponding to $\pi=163425$ shown in Figure \ref{F:example_board} corresponds to the word $RPRPB$.
 The word notation of Albert et. al. has the advantage that it is language theoretic.
-The grid presentation in this paper has the advantage that one can play the game focused on geometric information, which can make it easier to quickly ascertain the state of the game without counting or computation.
+The grid presentation in this paper has the advantage that one can play the game focused on visual geometric information.